This post on Saxon Kent at the time of King Alfred is adapted from my book, King Alfred: A Man on the Move, available from Amazon.

 When the Vikings landed on the north and south coasts of Kent, I feel that Alfred must have been concerned that Canterbury may have been a target.
 When I disregarded previous suggestions (for which there is no real evidence) and considered an approximate line between Appledore and Milton Regis, I found that there were a few places that could have better met the description of being between these locations and which may also have allowed easier access to Canterbury.
 I considered two locations in particular: The villages of Great Chart and Charing.
 However, the landscape feature known as the Greensand Ridge may also be relevant.

 It is known that in King Alfred’s time there was a settlement at Great Chart under the ownership of the Archbishop of Canterbury.
 Interestingly, there has been a legend that Great Chart had been burned by the Vikings, and this led to the subsequent development of Ashford.

-Charing is approximately half way between Milton and Appledore and has an Archbishop’s Palace associated with Canterbury that dates back to the 8th century.
+Charing is approximately half way between Milton and Appledore and has an Archbishop’s Palace associated with Canterbury that dates back to the 8th century, making it a significant location in Saxon Kent.
 One could be misled into thinking that Alfred’s piety may have led him here because of a legend that the block on which John the Baptist had been beheaded had been located at the church.
 However, the tradition is that this was brought to England by King Richard I, well after the time of King Alfred.
 Nonetheless, I feel that this location is the strongest contender for the location of Alfred’s camp.
 It is located on an approximate line between Milton and Appledore, without being too close to either, and is located by the ancient track to Canterbury that later became known as the Pilgrims’ Way.

 There is much more about the journeys of King Alfred in todays landscapes and cityscapes in my book, including maps and references.
 Tap or click the image to learn more about it.